Starts with the illustrated leaflets prior to 1962

 Inside detail of the April 1961 leaflet shown above.
 Leaflets were fan-fold and opened up to 6 pages.

-In conjunction with the Catalogues, Airfix also issued periodic Price Lists.
+The various price lists In conjunction with the Catalogues, Airfix also issued periodic Price Lists.
 These often went inside the main catalogue or were available separately.
 The price lists referred to the main catalogue pages, and are of particular interest for several reasons – 1.
 They listed kits sometimes not shown in the main catalogue.
 2. They announced new kit availability, and are therefore a more accurate guide to the first release date of a kit and 3.
 They contain some wonderful fantasy art-work, as they were often published before the real art-work was available.
 In some years, more than one price list was published.

 1974 Price List.
 Features – Locomotive kits marked as Limited Availability; Collectors Series of museum engines now had an optional electric motor available as part number 09399-4 (price 30p); The famous HO/OO polythene ready-made Elephant Gun (09782-2) at 12p!